atealxt/Elevator/README.md

 ## Story

-I don't like to wait, so I don't like my office building elevator, which seems always spend my time to wait for it comes up even it is in idle.
+I don't like to wait, so I don't like my office building elevator, which seems always spend my time to wait for comes up even it's in idle.

 However it aroused my interest to think about how to design a pleasure one.

 ## Target

-Elevator to make peoples wait shortest.
+Elevator to make peoples wait time shortest.

 ## Condition